britzl/monarch/README_TRANSITIONS.md

 ```

 ## Screen stack info and transitions
-The transition message sent to the Transition Url specified in the screen configuration contains additional information about the transition.
+The transition message sent transition listener script contains additional information about the transition.
 For the `transition_show_in` and `transition_back_out` messages the message contains the previous screen id:

 ```lua
 function on_message(self, message_id, message, sender)